Do you have questions about Hazardous Waste Personnel training?

 - Preparing for Agency inspections

-14. Can the OSHA emergency response training fulfill all my RCRA training requirements?: Training used to fulfill OSHA’s regulatory requirements of 29 CFR 1910.102(p)(8) and 1910.120(q) will fulfill the emergency response training requirements for RCRA Personnel required by 40 CFR 265.16(a)(3).
+14. Can the OSHA emergency response training fulfill all my RCRA training requirements?
+Training used to fulfill OSHA’s regulatory requirements of 29 CFR 1910.102(p)(8) and 1910.120(q) will fulfill the emergency response training requirements for RCRA Personnel.
 This applies to the emergency response portion of the training only.
-It does not address all the training requirements of 40 CFR 265.16(A)(1).
+It does not address all the training requirements for Hazardous Waste Personnel.